 Professional treatments to stimulate collagen production are another option.
 Ultrasound treatments can be used to induce controlled zones of heat in the deeper layers of skin.
 This controlled heating stimulates the collagen cells which then start to regenerate themselves.
 Laser and radiofrequency treatments use the same method, but ultrasound tends to yield a stronger result.

-PRP Injections (popularised among the younger generation as the “Vampire Facial”) are full of growth factors that can feed the collagen fibres in your skin.
+Growth Factor Injections (also known as PRP, popularised among the younger generation as the “Vampire Facial”) are full of growth factors that can feed the collagen fibres in your skin.
 Borrowed from the medical industry where it’s used to treat muscular injuries, PRP injections can help restore thinning skin on the face, neck and décolletage, but it’s also effective for use on your hands.

 Drier, More Sensitive Skin